How Do I Promote My Book Using a Media Tour?

 - Mention previous episodes of their show and why you think your topic would be a good fit.

 I’m a podcaster myself.
-I love it when someone pitches me and specifically mentions a recent episode.
-They might say something like, “Hey, I saw that you talked about this topic back in June.
+I love it when a potential guest mentions a recent episode in their pitch.
+They might say, “I heard you talk about this topic in June.
 I have a similar topic, but it’s a little different, and this is how I approach it.”

-For example, Fox News likely isn’t a good fit for most novelists.
-They host a combative style of show, where you may be on with four or five other people who have differing viewpoints than your own.
+For example, Fox News isn’t a good fit for most novelists.
+They host a combative show, where you may be on with four or five other people who have differing viewpoints.
 You need to be prepared for people to hate you.